a00908270/masterthesis/thesis.md

 ##### Example

-For example the tool `nslookup`  can query the DNS service for the IP address of the `vinnsl-service`.
+For example the tool `nslookup`  can query the DNS service for the IP address of the `vinnsl-service` within the cluster.

 ```
 / # nslookup vinnsl-service